 I thanked the former principal for his heartwarming words and thus was born a relationship which has been both unexpected and cathartic.
 In exchanging background information, I discovered he, too, is an author with five books to his name as well as a sports documentary.
 I could sense I was befriending a special person–cerebral yet with a hint of sensitivity, a touch of empathy.

 That his first book should be a tell-all memoir of his childhood, growing up in orphanages and foster-homes, left a deep impression on me.
 Self-effacing to the core, he wrote, “I had the advantage of being disadvantaged!”

 His roots triggered something which I’ve been trying to understand and reconcile for the last year and a half.
 I was excited to share my secret with him and wrote:

-“More reason to read your book as two years ago I discovered my great-great grandfather was an orphan, “deserted by parents” and raised in a London orphanage during Victorian times.
+“More reason to read your book as two years ago I discovered my great-great grandfather was an orphan, “deserted by parents” and raised in a London orphanage during the Victorian times of Charles Dickens.
 Dubbed a “Child of Those Who Have Once Moved in a Superior Station of Life,” Charles Barter Strange went on to become a tutor, then schoolmaster and emigrated to New York with his wife and children.
 I thought it fitting to learn of these humble circumstances while on a visit to England, poring over the pages of the Royal Asylum of St. Anne’s Society records in the near-empty library of the cultural center in Surrey.
-I felt sadness for what my forebear, Child No. 136, had to endure without parents, but on the return trip to London I also felt grateful for his perseverance.
+On the return trip to London, I felt sadness for what my forebear, Child No. 136, had to endure without parents, but I also felt grateful for his perseverance.
 Are you listening Dad?
 I think there’s a story to be told here.